killfrenzy96/KillFrenzyAvatarText/README.md

 This includes the animator controller, material, parameters, a prefab for the KAT setup, and debug expression menu.

-An example avatar that has been completely setup is also included.
+An example avatar that has KAT installed is also included.

 # Developer Information
 An example will be available soon.
 It is a work in progress.